The Science Of Hydration

 - Be sure to drink water at mealtimes.

-Water is so important to our health!
+Water is so important for our health!
 And there’s so much we all can do in our day-to-day lives to improve our hydration, and our mental and physical health!

 So, wat-er we waiting for?
 Let’s quench that thirst!